The typical Akita temperament is one of confidence and loyalty.

 Of course, each Akita is going to be different.

 Some might get along fine with a specific dog if they are introduced to them very young.

 However, others might never get along with another dog, even a playmate they’ve known their whole life.

-While most Akitas will not get along with other dogs naturally, you can train them to act appropriately and withstand another dog’s presence.
+You can train them to act appropriately and to tolerate or even enjoy another dog’s presence.

 The best way to do this is early socialization.

 The earlier an Akita is introduced to other dogs, the less likely they will be to become aggressive towards other dogs later.

 Early and often is key here.

 Introducing your Akita to lots of other dogs during the first week and then not taking them out of the house for another week will not help.